 There are plenty of retention marketing strategies.
 A few to consider for your healthcare practice include:

-Email is a great channel for healthcare providers to communicate with patients and encourage them to book appointments or take advantage of special promotions.
+Email is a great retention marketing channel for healthcare providers to communicate with patients and encourage them to book appointments or take advantage of special promotions.
 Rather than email your entire patient base at once, you should create targeted lists of people who are most likely to respond to your message.
 A podiatrist, for example, might send an email with a 25% off coupon for a medical pedicure only to patients who have purchased the service in the past.

 If you don’t have a robust patient email list, then consider eye-catching postcards sent via USPS.
 Though direct mail is not as cost effective as email, your patients could enjoy receiving snail mail every now and then.